Recently a customer asked us:

 “rf5” stands for “RPM format version 5” since I came up with it for the transition from RPM 4.5 to RPM 5.0.
-The basic idea is that we had a lot of input formats coming into RPM and a lot of different types of output.
+The basic idea is that we had a lot of input formats coming into RPM and many different types of output.

-For example, we support a variety of plain text formats, plus ASA and SCS (which are both found on IBM machines it seems).
-We could convert those to PDF, or a cleaned up plain text, or print on a Windows printer, or convert to PCL or HTML.
+For example, we support a variety of plain text formats, plus ASA and SCS (both found on IBM machines, it seems).
+We could convert those to PDF, or a cleaned-up plain text, or print on a Windows printer, or convert to PCL or HTML.

 If we had a conversion program for all of those types, here’s how many conversion programs you would need:

 (number of input types) x ( number of output types)

 That would be 15 for just the list mentioned above.
 If I added one more input type, I’d need five more conversion programs.

 By converting those inputs to an intermediate format, I cut way back on the number of conversion codes we’d have to include in RPM; plus, the user interface would be far simpler.

 Our customers give RPM a wide variety of text formats.
 If all our plain text input were 80 column lines with 60 column pages, we’d have nothing to worry about, and you wouldn’t be reading this page.

 As it is, the kinds of inputs we handle include:

 - Text with a variety of line endings